 logo

-1. Feature Overview
+Feature Overview

 Harmony now supports automated test design based on user-defined requirements, streamlining the test design process and enhancing accuracy.
 It generates reliable and close to optimal test cases for domain testing

-2. How It Works
+How It Works

 • Step 1: Add Requirements Begin by entering your test requirements in the Test Design panel.
 These can be written in plain language.
+The language used to write the requirements will also be the language of the model and related reasoning.

-• Step 2: Select Settings:
+• Step 2: Select Generate:

 Image without caption